-13 DIRECTORS'/TRUSTEES' REMUNERATION AND RELATED PARTY TRANSACTIONS
+12 DIRECTORS'/TRUSTEES' REMUNERATION AND RELATED PARTY TRANSACTIONS

-No director/trustee received any remuneration or reimbursed expenses during the year and no amounts were paid to related parties.
+G Fisher, a trustee, received reimbursed expenses of £1,225 (2016: Nil) during the year.
+No other director/trustee received any remuneration or reimbursed expenses during the year and no amounts were paid to related parties.

-Expenditure of £7,624 in relation to certain ongoing costs were met by Hulbert Properties Limited, and have been accounted for as donations in kind.
+Expenditure of £11,469 per note 3 in relation to certain ongoing costs were met by Hulbert Properties Limited, and have been accounted for as donations in kind.
 G Knowles, a director of the company, is also a director and shareholder of Hulbert Properties Limited.